EdwinGonzalez23/database_vending_machine_comp/README.md

+# Note
+The site is hosted on a school server and as a result some functions do not properly work.
+An order can be placed but the receipt after purchase will not show correctly.
+However, viewing previous orders or generating a monthly/yearly report will show the newest orders inserted.

+This was a good learning experience and helped in understanding how a web application can be connected to a properly designed database.

 # database_vending_machine_comp
 First attempt at a database design for a shipping/ordering company.
 This repository consist of three folders: PSQL, database-design, startbootstrap-sb-admin-2-gh-pages